 The convention app will organize the convention sessions by topic.
 One of the topic areas is “Especially for Students.”
 Others include content areas such as Social Issues.
 This will make it easier to find a listing of events that are especially relevant to students or for people interested in a given topic.

 Hospitality Room: You are invited to visit the WPA Hospitality Room during the convention.
 It is a great place to meet friends and interact with students and faculty from other campuses… and just plain relax!
 Make it your home away from home.
 Check the program book for its location.
-Members of Psi Chi and Psi Beta, the national honor societies, will be there to assist you and answer any questions you might have.
-This article was developed by faculty and students who are members of these organizations.
 The hospitality room is generally open from 8am to 5pm each day of the convention.

 Presentations by Distinguished Speakers: Each year prominent psychologists are invited to present addresses at WPA (thus, this is sometimes called the “invited program”).
 This gives everyone an opportunity to hear first-hand the latest research findings and theoretical ideas from leading researchers in the country.
 Large meeting halls for 200 or more are often used for these addresses.
 All convention attendees are welcome at the talks by these speakers.
 Also, conversation hours with students will be scheduled for many of the distinguished speakers.